schors/webber/in/plugins/link.md

 * the short link title
 * the basename of the file (filename without extension and directory name)

-In this case the link plugin will search throught all pages and take the first match.
+In this case the link plugin will search through all pages and take the first match.

 Example: